shajalahamedcse/full-stack-aws/readme.md

 Push the images:

 ```
-$ docker push <AWS_ACCOUNT_ID>.dkr.ecr.us-west-1.amazonaws.com/test-driven-users:dev
+$ docker push <AWS_ACCOUNT_ID>.dkr.ecr.ap-southeast-2.amazonaws.com/test-frontend:dev

-$ docker push <AWS_ACCOUNT_ID>.dkr.ecr.us-west-1.amazonaws.com/test-driven-client:dev
+$ docker push <AWS_ACCOUNT_ID>.dkr.ecr.ap-southeast-2.amazonaws.com/test-backend:dev
 ```

 Again, be sure to replace <AWS_ACCOUNT_ID> with your AWS account ID.

-If all goes well, a new image should be added to each of the repositories.
+If everything goes well, a new image should be added to each of these repositories.

 iamge

-### CodeBuild
+## CodeBuild

-In this chapter, we'll configure CodeBuild for building and testing Docker images.
+In this chapter, we'll configure CodeBuild for building Docker images.

-#### CodeBuild Setup
+### CodeBuild Setup

 CodeBuild is a managed continuous integration service used for building and testing code.

 Curious about the difference between continuous integration, continuous delivery, and continuous deployment?
 Check out the Continuous Delivery Explained guide.